ai/transition-events/README.md

 This code will print `"top 1"` and `"left 4"`.

-Note, if transition will be canceled before finish (for example, you add transition to hover effect, and object loose hover, before transition will end), `$.fn.transitionEnd` willn’t execute callback.
+Note, if transition is canceled before finishing (for example, you add transition to hover effect, and object looses hover, before transition will ends), `$.fn.transitionEnd` won’t execute callback.

-## transitionAt
+## $.fn.transitionAt

-Also plugin has additional `$.fn.transitionAt` to set callback to some part of transition (on half part for example, to hide backface on rotate animation).
-Callback will be called on after `delay + (durationPart * duration)`.
+Also plugin has additional `$.fn.transitionAt` function to set callback to some part of transition (for example in the middle of animation, to hide backface on rotate animation).
+Callback will be called after `delay + (durationPart * duration)`.

 If transition is set for several properties, `$.fn.transitionEnd` will execute callback on every property.